 Hennepin Healthcare offers two distinct PGY-1 Pharmacy Residency Programs: one focusing on the care of patients in the hospital and ambulatory settings and the other focusing on the care of patients in the ambulatory and community care settings.
-Please note, this link is for the program focusing in the ambulatory and community care settings.
-The programs share a set of ASHP goals and objectives and requirements for each program include service, clinical rotations, research, and education.
+This posting summarizes the PGY-1 Residency Program in the hospital and ambulatory setting.
+Five positions are available.

-It is expected that graduates of a Hennepin County Medical Center PGY-1 Residency Program will be competent and confident practitioners of direct and indirect patient care in multiple practice environments.
-They will be accountable for achieving optimal medication management as collaborative members of the healthcare team.
-These pharmacists will exercise skill in educating and communicating with other healthcare professionals, patients, and the community on topics relating to patient-centered care.
-They will demonstrate professional maturity by following a personal philosophy of practice, assessing their own performance, exhibiting a commitment to the profession, and exercising leadership in improving the safety of the medication-use system.
+It is expected that graduates of the Hennepin Healthcare PGY-1 Residency Program will be competent and confident practitioners of direct and indirect patient care in multiple practice environments.
+They will be accountable for achieving optimal medication management as collaborative members of the health care team.
+These pharmacists will exercise skill in educating and communicating with other health care professionals, patients, and the community on topics relating to patient-centered care.
+They will demonstrate professional maturity by following a personal philosophy of practice, assessing their own performance, exhibiting commitment to the profession, and exercising leadership in improving the safety of the medication-use system.

-Eligible candidates will have a Doctor of Pharmacy degree (Pharm.D.) from an ACPE-accredited school or college of pharmacy and be eligible for Minnesota licensure.
+Eligible candidates will have a Pharmacy degree from an ACPE-accredited school or college of pharmacy and be eligible for Minnesota licensure.
 All interested candidates must be registered with National Matching Services Inc. and use the Pharmacy Online Residency Centralized Application Service (PhORCAS) to submit an application.
-Three letters of recommendation are required - standard PhORCAS template.
-Should include an assessment of the candidate’s knowledgebase, dependability, communication style, assertiveness and motivation.
+Three letters of recommendation are required - standard PhORCAS template - and should include an assessment of the candidate’s knowledgebase, dependability, communication style, assertiveness and motivation.

 About Hennepin Healthcare